consumer awareness

 6. Right to Consumer education

-It is the right of consumer to know and informed about various standards, marks, institutions, and polices established by the government.
+It is the right of consumer to know and informed about various standards, marks, institutions, and polices established the government.
 Thus, making the consumer more confident while buying.

 Click Here to read in detail.